Raszyn radio transmitter

 The longwave transmitter Raszyn is a longwave broadcasting transmitter near Raszyn, Poland.
-It was built in 1949.
+It was built in 1931 and rebuilt in 1949.
 The designer of the mast is unknown.
-It has been claimed that it was built of sections from radio mast of former Deutschlandsender Herzberg/Elster; however, there is no proof of this theory.
+It has been claimed that the rebuilt tower consists of sections from the radio mast of former Deutschlandsender Herzberg/Elster; however, there is no proof of this theory.
 The mast of the Raszyn longwave transmitter was, at inauguration, the second-tallest man-made structure on earth and until 1962, with a height of 335 m, the tallest structure in Europe.
 The tower's height is 1,099 ft.

-The longwave transmitter Raszyn was until the inauguration of Warsaw radio mast in Konstantynów the central longwave broadcasting of Poland.
+The longwave transmitter Raszyn was until the inauguration of Warsaw radio mast in Konstantynów the central longwave broadcasting facility of Poland.